 DPSS – For people experiencing homelessness, and who do not have a bank account for direct deposit you can use the DPSS district office address as your mailing address and schedule an appointment to pick-up your mail by calling the Customer Service Center at (866) 613-3777.

 Critical Delivery Service – WDACS has launched a temporary delivery program to deliver food and other vital items to individuals who are unable to leave their homes due to COVID-19.

-Family Source Center Grocery Gift Cards – Beginning Thursday, April 2, 2020 families can obtain grocery gift cards through the Family Source Centers network.
+Family Source Center Grocery Gift Cards – Families can obtain grocery gift cards through the Family Source Centers network.
 3-1-1 staff will connect callers to a Family Source Center to apply over the phone and schedule an appointment.

 Inner City Law Center – If you are unable to pay rent because of circumstances related to the COVID-19 pandemic this resource can provide you with information about COVID-19 Eviction Laws.

 LA County Disaster Help Center: For Workers – Helps workers affected by the coronavirus health emergency by gathering useful resources to help LA County workers who may be experiencing adversities due to the global COVID-19 Pandemic.
 To contact call: (833) 238-4450 or email at: firstname.lastname@example.org.
 NEW expanded hours: 8:30am-5:30pm Monday – Friday, 10:00am – 3pm on Saturdays.